WSTR (band): "Filthy", Give Yourself a Hell and SKRWD: Reimagined EPs, "All The Rage" (2019-2021)

-Signing to Life or Death Records (2021)
+Signing to LIFE OR DEATH and ‘Til the Wheels Fall Off (2021-2024)

-In late 2021, WSTR announced they had signed a record deal with Life or Death Records and released the single "Jobbo" shortly after.
+In late 2021, WSTR announced they had signed a record deal with Life or Death Records and released the single "JOBBO" shortly after.

 The band would return at a sold out all-day festival, Twisted Summer Jam, in July 2022 alongside Trash Boat in Doncaster, United Kingdom.

-This show would be the introduction of new guitarist Phil Wynne and new drummer Sean Carson.
+This show would be the introduction of new guitarist Phil Wynne (replacing Boots, who left the band to work full-time as a guitar tech for various bands) and new drummer Sean Carson.

 On 28 October 2022 a new single “Bot Lobby” was released from an upcoming album due for release in 2023.
 This was then followed by a headline UK tour starting with a sold out show at the Night & Day in Manchester.
 Concluding with a hometown show in Liverpool on 19 November 2022.

-On 27 January 2023 the band released another new single, titled “3 Days Sober”.
+On 27 January 2023, the band released another new single, titled “3 Days Sober”.

-‘Til the Wheels Fall Off (2023-Present)

-In March 2023 the band announced their long awaited third album, titled ‘Til the Wheels Fall Off’.
-This was accompanied by the release of the single and title track from the album.
+In March 2023, the band announced their long-awaited third album, titled ‘Til the Wheels Fall Off’, accompanied by the release of the album's title track as a single.
+A further two singles (‘Poor Boy’ & ‘Until Then’) were released along with a 7-day headline UK tour planned for September.

-'Til the Wheels Fall Off was released worldwide via Life or Death Records on 26 May 2023.
+Til the Wheels Fall Off was released worldwide via Life or Death Records on 26 May 2023.

-Since the announcement a further two singles (‘Poor Boy’ & ‘Until Then’) have been released along with a 7 day headline UK tour planned for September.
+After a year-long hiatus, the band went on a 3-day headline UK tour in September 2024.

+Bare Bones and "Live Laugh Toaster Bath" (2025-Present)

+In April 2025, WSTR announced their EP Bare Bones, featuring acoustic renditions of songs from Red, Green Or Inbetween and Til the Wheels Fall Off.
+The EP was officially released on 18 July 2025.

+The band celebrated 10 years since the release of their debut EP SKRWD with a headline UK tour in September 2025, being accompanied by touring lead guitarist Bam Roberts.
+Former drummer and founding member Kieren McVeigh made a one-off appearance during the Manchester show to play "Graveyard Shift".
+WSTR went on another headline tour in Mainland Europe in February 2026 with CF98.

+On 13 February 2026, the band released the single "Live Laugh Toaster Bath" with a music video.

+Sammy Clifford also featured in the song "To Hold You On The Moon" made for the game Wuthering Waves.
+This was for Wuthering Waves' version 3.4 collaboration with Cyberpunk: Edgerunners.